Choirless/choirlessapi/README.md

 - `COUCH_USERS_DATABASE` - the name of the users database, storing registered Choirless users.
 - `COUCH_CHOIRLESS_DATABASE` - the name of the main choirless database (stores choirs/members/songs/parts).
 - `COUCH_KEYS_DATABASE` - the name of the database for storing API access keys.
-- `COUCH_QUEUE_DATABASE` - the nane of the database to store queued requests
+- `COUCH_RENDER_DATABASE` - the name of the database to store render status objects.

 ### W3ID Environment Variables